2 arrested after Waco police chase across town

 Waco police responded to a call at 11:14 a.m.
 Thursday to the Oak Tree Apartments at 800 Rambler Drive about a disturbance involving multiple people with weapons, according to a Waco PD press release.
 One of the first officers who arrived saw a man who was reportedly part of the disturbance get into a car and leave.

 The pursuit began when the driver refused an officer's attempt to stop him, police said.
-During the pursuit, the driver struck a curb, damaging multiple tires, and stopped at 3100 block of Franklin Avenue, where several people vehicle on foot, police said.
+During the pursuit, the driver struck a curb, damaging multiple tires, and stopped in the 3100 block of Franklin Avenue, where several people ran away from the vehicle, police said.

 After a brief search, police arrested 18-year-old De’Monte Keysean Davis, a Waco resident, along with an unnamed 17-year-old.
 Davis was taken to McLennan County Jail and charged with felony aggravated assault with a deadly weapon, as well as evading arrest on foot.
 Davis was also expected to be booked outstanding felony warrants from Waco police for deadly conduct and engaging in organized crime.